eligamii/ArcFix/README.md

 # ArcFix - [Direct download](https://github.com/eligamii/ArcFix/releases/download/v2/ArcFix.exe)

-Very simple and lightweight program to fix Arc for Windows not being able to launch on certain devices.
+Very simple and lightweight program to fix Arc for Windows not being able to start on certain devices more than one time.

 ## How to use